EuniverseCat/CTF-Writeups/ZZAZZ/ZZAZZ.md

 To your right, you can see a pair of friendly, nice trainers.
 Just kidding, they will crash the game if you try to fight them!
 Find a way to bypass both trainers and read the sign on the other side.
 <img src="/ZZAZZ/2019/Images/PK1-Start.png" height="250"/>

-After a little combing of the disassembly (link), I found a section of memory related to map objects.
+After a little combing of [the disassembly](https://github.com/pret/pokecrystal/tree/master/engine/overworld), I found a section of memory related to map objects.
 Changing the data of the 1st and 2nd objects (the trainers) allow you to bypass them, by say, changing their coordinates, or more comically, just making them face away from you.
 <img src="/ZZAZZ/2019/Images/PK1-Solved.png" height="250"/>

 Note: my first solution attempt was to interrupt the code that checked if a trainer would see me.
 It worked…. but not quite well enough. https://www.youtube.com/watch?v=gmCY7XhedG4